id101010/ansible-archlinux/doc/INSTALL_EFI.md

 $ mkfs.fat -F32 -n EFI /dev/sda1
 ```

-Create a ext2 filesystem on the boot parition
+Create a ext2 filesystem on the boot parition.
 ```bash
 $ mkfs.ext2 -L boot /dev/sda2
 ```

 Create an encrypted container containing the logical volumes /root and swap.
 Set a safe passphrase.
 The default cipher for LUKS is nowadays aes-xts-plain64, i.e. AES as cipher and XTS as mode of operation.
 This should be changed only under very rare circumstances.
 The default is a very reasonable choice security wise and by far the best choice performance wise that can deliver between 2-3 GiB/s encryption/decryption speed on CPUs with AES-NI.
 XTS uses two AES keys, hence possible key sizes are -s 256 and -s 512.
 ```bash
 $ cryptsetup luksFormat --type luks2 -c aes-xts-plain64 -s 512 /dev/sda3
 $ cryptsetup open /dev/sda3 cryptlvm